Search engine optimization (SEO) is still a complex topic.

 Consider following popular SEO blogs (like ours :)) where you can learn about SEO changes, new tactics, and more.

-- Currently, over 50% of the global population has access to the internet, and therefore, uses search engines to find information.
+7. Currently, over 60% of the global population has access to the internet, and therefore, uses search engines to find information.
+(Source)

-With more than half of the world using the internet, it’s critical that your business is optimized for search engines.
+With more than 60% of the world now using the internet, it’s critical that your business is optimized for search engines.

 Without SEO, you’ll be forced to spend your money on ads alone to bring in relevant traffic.